 - Blend until smooth.

-- Add the cover and popsicle sticks.
+- Add the covers and popsicle sticks to the molds.

-- Freeze overnight until frozen.
+- Freeze overnight until solid.

 Notes